Top 20 Islamic Story for Kids in English [2026 Collection]🕌

 The animal drank eagerly, wagging its tail in relief.
 People passing by mocked her, saying, “Why waste water on a dog?”
 But Aisha replied, “Allah’s mercy is for all His creation.”

 That evening, she felt peace in her heart.
-From that day, others in the neighborhood started treating animals more kindly, inspired by her small act of compassion.
+From that day on, others in the neighborhood began treating animals more kindly, inspired by her small act of compassion.

 Moral: Showing kindness to animals earns Allah’s mercy.